Opende: History

-The village was first mentioned in 1457 as vpeynde, and means "upper end" which refers to the border between Groningen and Friesland.
+The village was first mentioned in 1457 as Upeynde, and means "upper end", which refers to the border between Groningen and Friesland.
 Opende is a road village which developed in the Middle Ages in the moorland.

-The Dutch Reformed church dates from 1748 and replaces a 1648 church.
+The Reformed church dates from 1748 and replaces a 1648 church.
 The front was renovated in 1915, and it was enlarged in 1930.

 Opende was home to 369 people in 1840.